TheOtherUser3/TheOtherUser3/README.md

 - Create AI-controlled snakes
 - Design custom boards
 - Run automated snake battles
-- Evaluate performance to discover optimal strategies
+- Evaluate performance and check leaderboards

 Built with Django for the backend and JavaScript for the frontend.